 - What if I did the opposite for 48 hours?

-- D I spend a silly amount of money thingd?
+- What do I spend a silly amount of money on?
 How might I scratch my own itch?

 - What would I do/have/be if I had $10 million?
 What’s my real TMI?